Fantastic Family Adventure in Chiang Dao

 The Elephant Poo Poo Paper Park

 Your guide and driver will meet you at the hotel at 0800 for your one-day Chiang Dao Hilltribe Family adventure.
+Look here for a review of a customized version of this tour.
 We will drive to Chiang Dao.
 People of the Akha, Lisu, Lahu, Palong (aka Dara-ang), and Karen tribes live in this area.
 It is an agricultural area encircled by forested mountains.
 Many crops grow in this area such as corn, cassava, and rice.
 There are lots of fruit trees as well, amongst others papaya, longan (lamyai), rose apple, and mango.
 The Palong grow pineapples as well.
 Today you will taste some of the fruit of the season.
 Yummy!

 The Mae Malai local market